sseiber/iotc-pnp-aidevkit-module/README.md

       ```
       adb shell ifconfig wlan0
       ```
-  * Remove the sample module configuration in the Azure Portal
+  * Remove the sample module that came with Vision AI Dev Kit
-    * When follow the setup instructions for the AI Dev Kit it will configure a sample module to be deployed to the device from Azure IoT Edge.
-The project below is meant to replace that module.
+    * The instructions for Vision AI Dev Kit it will provision a sample module to be deployed to the device from Azure IoT Hub.
+This sample project will replace the module that came with Vision AI Dev Kit.
-    * Using the (Azure Port)[www.portal.azure.com] locate the Azure IoT Hub and find the Edge Device you configured for the Vision AI Dev Kit device.
+    * Using the (Azure Portal)[www.portal.azure.com] online locate the Azure IoT Hub that was provisioned in your subscription during the Vision AI Dev Kit setup instructions.
-    * Remove the module deployment for that device.
+    * Select IoT Edge on the left pane, then select the IoT Edge Device tab.
+    * You should see your Vision AI Dev Kit device.
+Select the device then select Set Modules at the top of the screen.
+You can delete the sample module provisioned by Vision AI Dev Kit.
+    * Remember this screen when you want to configure a new module deployment later.

 ## There are 3 ways to experiment with and develop code for Vision AI Dev Kit:
 1. ### Local development with code running in VSCode and controlling the camera over the network